jaclu/spd/README.md

 - outbound sync -- ie items changed localy.

-    Less error prone, but if it seems something changed on one device isn't picked up by other open Files/Finder on the device where the change has been done, if you see a cloud symbol in the iCloud entry point or in the location where the change was made, usually clicking on the changed file tends to resolve the issue and it is synced into iCloud
+    Less error prone, but if it seems something changed on one device isn't picked up by other devices, open Files/Finder on the device where the change has been done, if you see a cloud symbol in the iCloud entry point or in the location where the change was made, usually clicking on the changed file tends to resolve the issue and it is synced into iCloud.

 ## sshd related things to be aware of